University of America was founded in 1887 by the U.S. Catholic

 to the Church, the nation and the world.

-Catholic University is located in both a powerful and historic
+Catholic University is located in both a powerful and

-Brookland neighborhood, Catholic University’s campus, the largest
+heart of the Brookland neighborhood, Catholic University’s campus,

-rooted in a deeper meaning.
+experience rooted in a deeper meaning.

 Between the Brookland and Edgewood neighborhoods that surround